All SEO experts know the power of link building.

 With this in mind, even a guest blog post on a publication that uses no-follow links is worth your time.

-Additionally, if your own website’s domain authority isn’t as high as the publication you wrote for, you’ll probably find it easier to promote the publication’s link.
+Additionally, if your own website’s domain authority or score isn’t as high as the publication you wrote for, you’ll probably find it easier to promote the publication’s link.

-To check a website’s domain authority, go here.
+To check a website’s domain score, go to Ubersuggest and search the URL.

-Compare your own domain authority with other websites in your field.
+Compare your own domain score with other websites in your field.

 And determine if second-tier links might be better than first-tier links as a strategy for generating traffic to your website.